vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/02_The_Extant_Upanisads.md

 505

 ment is the fact that the translator nowhere gives or hints at this name, which is also ignored by Gauḍapada.
-What we really do know of an early Mathara is that Jain texts 1 which refer to the Satthitanta add to it the Madhara, which means probably that Maṭhara wrote on the Sastitantra, with which agrees precisely the assertion of Gunaratna Sūri in his commentary on the SaddarŚanasamuccaya that Maṭhara's Bhāṣya was Şaşṭitantroddhara- rupa.
-Otherwise, the silence regarding Mäṭhara as a commentator of the Kārikā is complete.
+What we really do know of an early Mathara is that Jain texts 1 which refer to the Satthitanta add to it the Madhara, which means probably that Maṭhara wrote on the Sastitantra, with which agrees precisely the assertion of Gunaratna Sūri in his commentary on the SaddarŚanasamuccaya that Maṭhara's Bhāṣya was Ṣaṣṭitantroddhara- rupa.
+Otherwise, the silence regarding Māṭhara as a commentator of the Kārikā is complete.
 We are, therefore, left without any evidence of the real authorship of the original commentary, which, if not by IŚvarakṛṣṇa himself, need not go back earlier than A.D.
 500.

-Mention should perhaps be made of the argument deduced by Jacobi 2 from the Kauțiliya ArthaŚãstra from which he infers that the Samkhya and Yoga systems were in existence as well as the Purva Mimänsä and the materialist system of the Lokayata by the fourth century B.C.
+Mention should perhaps be made of the argument deduced by Jacobi 2 from the Kauṭiliya ArthaŚãstra from which he infers that the Samkhya and Yoga systems were in existence as well as the Purva Mimānsā and the materialist system of the Lokayata by the fourth century B.C.
 Unhappily the evidence adduced for this is not satisfactory, as the date of the ArthaŚãstra must probably 3 be placed some centuries after the date of the minister of Candragupta under whose name it passes.

 From a literary point of view the Upanisads command interest by their introduction of new forms.
-The dialogue appears beside the simpler dogmatic exposition of the Brahmanas, expanded and developed from the brief dis- cussions in this form of ritual problems which the Brahmaņas occasionally present.
+The dialogue appears beside the simpler dogmatic exposition of the Brahmanas, expanded and developed from the brief dis- cussions in this form of ritual problems which the Brahmaṇas occasionally present.
 The individual character of the new teaching, which was a mystery, naturally furthered this mode of treatment, and dialogues are recorded between very strange interlocutors as well as between teacher and pupil.
 Interesting is the fact of competitions in which the speakers contend against one another, in order to win favour and the prize offered by a rich prince.
 Or two Brahmans are enjoying the meal offered by admirers; one comes to them and wins food by setting a clever riddle.
 A son returns to his father to report that he has been questioned, and has found himself unable to return a reply; his father assures him that he has told him all he knows, and goes with him to seek instruction.
 The wise can be induced by strange causes to give of their wisdom.
 The geese sing the praises of Raikva; he is found under a cart, scratching himself; offers of cows he haughtily refuses, but, when JanaŚruti presents his daughter, he taunts him with not realizing that this was the boon with which he should have sought his favour.4 Janaka of Videha is the king who appears as the greatest of patrons, and Yājñavalkya the wisest of Brahmans; in one contest of wits alone he vanquishes nine opponents;

 Nandi and Anuyogadvāra Sutras in Weber,